IMBIZO 5: Marine biosphere research for a sustainable ocean: Linking ecosystems, future states and resource management

 Woods Hole Oceanographic Institution, Woods Hole, MA, USA

-The fifth IMBeR IMBIZO (the Zulu word for a gathering) will be hosted by the Ocean, Carbon & Biogeochemistry Group at the Woods Hole Oceanographic Institution, Woods Hole, MA, USA from 2-5 October 2017.
+The fifth IMBeR IMBIZO (the Zulu word for a gathering) was hosted by the Ocean, Carbon & Biogeochemistry Group at the Woods Hole Oceanographic Institution, Woods Hole, MA, USA from 2-5 October 2017.

-The meeting will consist of three concurrent but interacting workshops, with joint plenary and poster sessions.
-This format has previously been successful in promoting discussion between disciplinary experts, in developing interaction between biogeochemical, ecological and social science research, and in producing synthesis papers and journal special issues.
-To optimize participant interactions, each of the three workshops will be restricted to 40 participants.
-The themes of the workshops highlight the direction of IMBeR science over the next ten years, and the scales and interactions that will be explored.
+The meeting consisted of three concurrent but interacting workshops, with joint plenary and poster sessions.
+This format has proven to be successful in promoting discussion between disciplinary experts, in developing interaction between biogeochemical, ecological and social science research, and in producing synthesis papers and journal special issues.
+The themes of the workshops highlighted the direction of IMBeR science over the next ten years, and the scales and interactions that will be explored.

-IMBIZO 5 will follow the usual format of three concurrent but interacting workshops.
-The three workshops are:
+IMBIZO 5 followed the usual format of three concurrent but interacting workshops.
+The three workshops were:

 - Critical constraints on future projections of marine systems (co-Chairs: Laurent Bopp and Eric Galbraith)